 4. Are there any benefits to letting babies watch TV, and if so, what are they?

-Educational shows on television can expose children to wildlife and the natural environment.
-They can introduce children to music.
-They introduce children to cultures and places they might not encounter (16).
+Educational TV shows for toddlers can expose children to wildlife, the natural environment, and more, and can introduce children to music.
+They also introduce children to cultures and places they might not encounter (16).
 Audiovisual aid, when used in moderation, can be beneficial.

 5. How can I make TV time educational for my baby?